merlinhong/mool/docs/guide/html-and-static-assets.md

 By default, a Vue CLI app will automatically generate preload hints for all files that are needed for the initial rendering of your app.

-The hints are injected using [@vue/preload-webpack-plugin](https://github.com/vuejs/preload-webpack-plugin) and can be modified / deleted via `chainWebpack` as `config.plugin('preload')`.
+The hints are injected using [@vue/preload-webpack-plugin](https://github.com/vuejs/preload-webpack-plugin) and can be modified / deleted via `chainVite` as `config.plugin('preload')`.

 ### Prefetch